xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

     The Object Spy window displays.

-2. In the URL section, input the URL of the web you want to test.
-We use our demo page in this example: [http://demoaut.katalon.com/](http://demoaut.katalon.com/).
+2. In the URL section, input the URL of the website you want to test.
+We use our demo page in this example: `http://demoaut.katalon.com/`

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility/object-spy-dialog.png" alt="object spy dialog" width=70%>

-3. To choose the browser, click on the drop-down icon of the **Start** button.
+3. To choose a browser, click on the dropdown icon of the **Start** button.
 For this example, we choose a new Chrome browser.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility/choose-browser.png" alt="choose browser" width=70%>

 4. Click **Start**.
 Katalon Studio opens a new Chrome browser and navigates to the demo website.

 5. To capture test objects, first, hover the mouse over them.
-The focused web object would be highlighted in red.
+The focused web object is highlighted in red.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility/capture-object.png" alt="capture object" width=100%>

-    Then, by pressing the combination of **\<Alt + \`\>** keys or right-clicking and choosing **Capture Object**, the focused object is captured and added to the **Captured Objects** list.
+    Then, by pressing **\<Alt + \`\>** or right-clicking and choosing **Capture Object**, the focused object is captured and added to the **Captured Objects** list.

     Katalon Studio automatically captures all available properties of the objects.
 You can change the folder name and edit the value of any properties.